elastic/elasticsearch-groovy/README.md

 $ gradle clean installDist
 ```

-This is particularly relevant on the 1.x and master branches, which do make occassional snapshot releases, but they may be behind the most up-to-date snapshot release(s).
+This is particularly relevant on the 1.x and master branches, which do make occasional snapshot releases, but they may be behind the most up-to-date snapshot release(s).
 In general, this is not a concern due to the way that the Groovy client is written using Groovy Extensions, but non-backwards compatible changes can still break those too.

 JVM Warning
 -----------